MartinEesmaa/MinuLinux/README.md

 - [X] Mozilla Thunderbird - This will replace Microsoft Outlook.

-- [ ] OnlyOffice or LibreOffice - Replacement of Microsoft 365 apps
+- [X] OnlyOffice - Replacement of Microsoft 365 apps

 - [ ] Firejail - Replacement of Sandboxie Plus and could still use for virtual machine